ChefYeshpal/webapp-skeletor/README.md

 - Osteometric data: [DCP2.0 from Mendeley.com](https://data.mendeley.com/datasets/6xwhzs2w38/1)

 ### What is the FMA Ontology?
-The Foundational Model of Anatomy Ontology (FMA) is an evolving computer-based knowledge source for biomedical informatics; it is concerned with the representation of classes or types and relationships necessary for the symbolic representation of the phenotypic structure of the human body in a form that is understandable to humans and is also navigable, parseable and interpretable by machine-based systems.
+*"The Foundational Model of Anatomy Ontology (FMA) is an evolving computer-based knowledge source for biomedical informatics; it is concerned with the representation of classes or types and relationships necessary for the symbolic representation of the phenotypic structure of the human body in a form that is understandable to humans and is also navigable, parseable and interpretable by machine-based systems.
 Specifically, the FMA is a domain ontology that represents a coherent body of explicit declarative knowledge about human anatomy.
-Its ontological *framework* can be applied and extended to all other species. [source](http://sig.biostr.washington.edu/projects/fm/AboutFM.html)
+Its ontological **framework** can be applied and extended to all other species."* [source](http://sig.biostr.washington.edu/projects/fm/AboutFM.html)

 ## A list of thingies
 - [x] Panes